stefanasemota/our-mumu-don-do/README.md

 # Our Mumu Don Do

-"Understand Yesterday.
-Improve Today."
+"Our foolishness is over."

-This project is an educational web application designed for the young children of Nigeria.
-It aims to foster critical thinking, celebrate local Nigerian solutions, and provide a rich understanding of historical context through engaging, illustrated stories and videos.
+This project is an educational web application for the children of Nigeria.
+It's built to arm the next generation with the truth by dismantling false histories and celebrating our own solutions.
+Through raw, illustrated stories, we foster the critical thinking needed to build a future free from the old nonsense.

 ## Features